 Permanent Workers

-There are several ways that a company may be able to obtain an immigrant visa / legal permanent resident status for a foreign worker; including the most common one that requires they establish that there are no U.S. workers willing and able to do the job, and it will not have an adverse effect on the wages or working conditions of U.S. workers who are similarly employed.
-This latter determination is made by the Department of Labor when it approves the company’s Labor Certification Application, ETA-9089, which will be explained further below.
+There are several ways that a company may be able to obtain an immigrant visa / legal permanent resident status for a foreign worker; including the most common one, which requires the company to establish that there are no U.S. workers willing and able to do the job, and it will not have an adverse effect on the wages or working conditions of U.S. workers who are similarly employed.
+This determination is made by the Department of Labor when it approves the company’s Labor Certification Application, ETA-9089, which is explained in more detail below.
 There is also a procedure for obtaining residency for a worker who is an executive or a manager with an affiliated company outside of the U.S.; a procedure for applying for an employee who has an extraordinary ability; and another for workers who are providing a service that is in the “National Interest” of the United States.

 Temporary Workers

 There are numerous categories of temporary / non-immigrant visas which allow foreign workers to be employed or conduct business in the United States.
-Our Boston employment immigration lawyers have years of experience helping employers with many types of non-immigrant U.S. Visas for foreign employees who are temporarily coming to work in the U.S. including H (H-1B), E (E-1, E-2, E-3), L (L-1A, L-1B), O (O-1), R, P, and TN visas (described later), as well as their corresponding derivative visas for immediate family members of the primary beneficiary of these visas.
-Our employment immigration attorneys can help your company prepare the required applications and supporting documentation for the appropriate nonimmigrant visa for your foreign worker.
+Our Boston employment immigration lawyers have years of experience helping employers with many types of non-immigrant U.S. Visas for foreign employees who are temporarily coming to work in the U.S. including the H (H-1B) visa for professional employees, the E-1 Visa for Treaty Traders and E-2 visa for Treaty investors, the L (L-1A, L-1B) visa for intra-company transfers, O-1 visa for foreigners of outstanding abilities, the visa R-1 visa for religious employees, the P-1 visa for professional athletes and entertainers, and the TN visas for certain professional workers from Canada and Mexico as well as their corresponding derivative visas for immediate family members of the primary beneficiary of these visas.
+Our employment immigration attorneys can help your company prepare the required applications and supporting documentation for the most suitable nonimmigrant visa for your foreign worker.

 Labor Certification Application for Permanent Foreign Workers (PERM) through the Department of Labor

-A significant percentage of Immigrant Visas / Residency Petitions for Alien Workers require that the petitioning employer obtain an approval of a Labor Certification Application from the U.S. Department of Labor (DOL).
+A significant percentage of Immigrant Visas (Residency Petitions) for Alien Workers require that the petitioning employer obtain an approval of a Labor Certification Application from the U.S. Department of Labor (DOL).
 When adjudicating a permanent labor certification application, the DOL does not generally review the beneficiary’s qualifications for the position; this authority and responsibility rests with USCIS.
-Instead the primary function of the Department of Labor in connection with PERM is to establish the prevailing wage for the position that will be offered to the foreign worker, or verify that the petitioner/employer’s proposed wage is appropriate; and to confirm that no qualified American worker is willing and able to accept the position that the petitioner/employer is offering the foreign worker; after the business has completed the mandatory recruiting steps.
+Instead, the primary function of the Department of Labor in connection with PERM is to establish the prevailing wage for the position that will be offered to the foreign worker, or verify that the petitioner/employer’s proposed wage is appropriate; and to confirm that no qualified American worker is willing and able to accept the position that the petitioning employer is offering the foreign worker; after the business has completed the mandatory recruiting steps.

-Afterwards, the USCIS will assess these petitions to ensure that the position offered is the same or similar to the position that the DOL certified and that the beneficiary meets the qualifications.
+Afterwards, the USCIS will assess these petitions to ensure that the position offered is the same or similar to the position that the Department of Labor certified and that the beneficiary meets the qualifications of the job.
 Our employment immigration attorneys can help you make sure your business complies with the labor certification requirements before submitting any applications to the Department of Labor or USCIS and avoid later complications or denials.
 More information on the PERM process for Labor Certification (LCA) [1]

 Residency Petition upon approval of LCA: I-140 & I-485 or DS-260

-Once an LCA is approved for a PERM Petition by the DOL, the petitioning employer must file a Form I-140, Immigrant Visa Petition with USCIS within 180 days of the date of the approval.
+Once an LCA is approved for a PERM Petition by the DOL, the petitioning employer must file a Form I-140, Immigrant Visa Petition for alien worker, with USCIS within 180 days of the date of the approval.

 This requires the petitioning employer to provide USCIS with evidence that it can pay the prevailing wage and that the foreign worker has the qualifications and capacity to do the job, including any educational degree or required experience.

-In addition to the I-140, the foreign worker must also file a petition once the “priority date” is current for the category, either a I-485, to obtain resident status while remaining in the U.S. or a DS-260, to process residency outside the U.S. through a U.S. Consulate.
+In addition to the I-140, once the “priority date” is current for the appropriate immigrant visa category, the foreign worker must file either an I-485, to obtain resident status while remaining in the U.S. or a DS-260, to process residency outside the U.S. through a U.S. Consulate.
 Bear in mind that if the priority dates in the Visa Bulletin [2] allow it, the I-485 can be filed concurrently with the I-140 Immigrant Petition for Alien Worker.

-Our immigration attorneys can also help your employees file for their U.S. legal permanent resident status either via adjustment of status (I-485) or consular processing (DS-260).
+Our business immigration lawyers can also help your employees file for their U.S. legal permanent resident status either via adjustment of status (I-485) in the U.S. or consular processing (DS-260) at a U.S. consulate.

 Non-immigrant Employment Visas

-In addition to the immigrant visas petitions discussed above, there are a number of non-immigrant visas that may be used for a foreign worker, depending on their qualifications and eligibilities.
+In addition to the immigrant visa petitions discussed above, there are a number of non-immigrant visas that may be used for a foreign worker, depending on their qualifications and eligibility.

 Under the E visa classification there is an E-1 visa for a “trader,” who is from a country that has a trade treaty with the U.S. There is an E-2 visa for an “investor,” who is from a country that has an investment treaty with the U.S. There is an E-3 visa for “specialty workers,” who are from Australia and have a bachelor’s degree or higher from a university, or its equivalent.

-Under the L visa classification there is an L-1A visa for an “executive or manager,” who has worked for 1 of the last 3 years outside of the U.S., for an affiliate of the U.S. company.
-Ther is also an L-1B visa for a foreign worker who has “specialized knowledge” of a critical aspect of the U.S. company and who has worked for 1 of the last 3 years outside of the U.S., for an affiliate of the U.S. company.
+Under the L visa classification for intra-company transfers, there is an L-1A visa for an “executive or manager,” who has worked for 1 of the last 3 years outside of the U.S., for an affiliate of the U.S. company.
+There is also an L-1B visa for a foreign worker who has “specialized knowledge” of a critical aspect of the U.S. company and who has worked for 1 of the last 3 years outside of the U.S., for an affiliate of the U.S. company.

-Under the R visa classification there is an R-1 visa for a minister or a person working in a religious occupation and who will be employed by a church/organization that qualifies under IRS Code 501(c), and who has been a member of an affiliated church/organization for the two prior years.
+Under the R visa classification for religious workers, there is an R-1 visa for a minister or a person working in a religious occupation and who will be employed by a church or religious organization that qualifies under IRS Code 501(c), and who has been a member of an affiliated church or religious organization for the prior two years.

-Under the P visa classification there is a P-1A visa for a professional athlete or an athlete competing alone or as part of a team at an internationally recognized level of performance, or an amateur athlete who is competing in a specific event or on a specific tour.
+Under the P visa classification for athletes and entertainers, there is a P-1A visa for a professional athlete or an athlete competing alone or as part of a team at an internationally recognized level of performance, or an amateur athlete who is competing in a specific event or on a specific tour.
 There is a P-1B visa for a performer who will perform as a group that has been established for a minimum of one year and who has international recognition.
-There is a P-2 visa for entertainers preforming under a reciprocal exchange program between an organization in the United States and the other country.
-There is a P-3 visa for entertainers who will perform under a “culturally unique” program.
+There is a P-2 visa for entertainers performing under a reciprocal exchange program between an organization in the United States and an organization in another country.
+There is also a P-3 visa for entertainers who will perform under a “culturally unique” program.

-Under the NAFTA Treaty with Mexico and Canada a TN visa was created for professionals who are nationals of either country, who are coming to the U.S. to perform specific professional services for a U.S. company.
-The professions must be listed in the treaty and are available at the following link : https://www.nafsa.org/_/file/_/amresource/8cfr2146.htm [3]
+Created under the NAFTA Treaty with Mexico and Canada and continued under the USMCA (United States-Mexico-Canada Agreement), the TN visa allows professionals who are nationals of either Mexico or Canada, who are coming to the U.S. to perform specific professional services identified in the agreement, for a U.S. company.
+Find the professions that are listed in the USCMA / NAFTA treaty that qualify for a TN Visa [3].

 Certification of Labor Condition Application (LCA) from the Department of Labor is Required for Certain Non-immigrant Visas

-Some nonimmigrant categories, like an H-1B, require U.S. employers to obtain a certification of labor condition application from the Department of Labor (DOL).
-That application requires the employer to attest that it will comply with the following requirements:
+Certain nonimmigrant visa categories, such as the H-1B, require U.S. employers to obtain a Labor Condition Application (LCA) certification from the Department of Labor (DOL).
+As part of this process, the employer must attest that it will comply with these requirements::